scions-of-silverymoon/staff-guide/_guides/staff-roles.md

 - Lead by example and follow the rules.
 - Speak with intent and empathy; operate in good faith.
 - Address hateful or inappropriate content quickly and escalate as needed.

-Who does what (short summaries)

-- Helpers: the boots-on-the-ground staff.
-They welcome new players, answer questions, and route issues to the right staff.
-- Moderators (Mods) and Admins: handle enforcement, server settings, escalations, and major decisions.
-- DMs: plan and run games, handle bounties/missions, and work with Game Keepers for rewards.
-- Game Keeper: maintains game/reward systems and approves submitted game content.
-- Event Planners: plan and run server-wide events and coordinate staff for those events.
-- Wish System: Wish DMs run Wish games; Wish Keepers manage queue and assignments.
-- NPCs: perform NPC interactions and roleplay for players when requested.
-- Dragonspeaker: technical staff who maintain code, help fix issues, and implement automation.

 Support and escalation